Lavenham: Lavenham in popular culture

-One legend suggests that the distorted, or "crooked", appearance of many of the town's buildings inspired the poem "A Crooked Little Man".
+One legend suggests that the distorted, or "crooked", appearance of many of the town's buildings inspired the poem "There Was a Crooked Man".
 One discussion of the town provides these specifics as to the reason the houses are crooked.The town grew so fast that many of the houses were built in haste with green timber.
 As the wood dried, the timbers warped causing the houses to bend at unexpected angles.
 Unfortunately, Lavenham's good times didn't last long.
 When Dutch refugees settled in Colchester began producing cloth that was cheaper, lighter and more fashionable than Lavenham's, the town's cloth industry went bust.
-By the time the dried timber started twisting, Lavenham's families had lost its wealth and with no money to rebuild their homes, Lavenham’s crooked houses were left as they were.
+By the time the dried timber started twisting, Lavenham's families had lost its wealth and with no money to rebuild their homes, Lavenham's crooked houses were left as they were.

-The best-known crooked house, at 7 High Street (defined as 11 Hall Road in some reviews), was built in the 14th century as part of a Hall House.
+The best-known crooked house is 'The Crooked House' at 7 High Street.
+Thought to be the inspiration for the old English nursery rhyme "There Was a Crooked Man", The Crooked House was built in 1395 as part of a medieval Hall House.
 It has been Grade II listed since 1958 as part of 7–9 High Street.
-The listing description indicates that 7–9 High Street were divided into two tenements prior to 1958, and that the orange building (originally "the south cross wing") was "very much altered in the C18 and C19" and was "restored with the timber-framing exposed".
-One report indicates that 7 High Street was originally the medieval hall's servants' quarters.
+The listing description indicates that 7–9 High Street was divided into two tenements before 1958, and that the orange building (originally "the south cross wing") was "very much altered in the C18 and C19" and was "restored with the timber-framing exposed".
 In 2005 and for some time after, the building was an art gallery.
-The property began operating as tea rooms in 2013 but the business was expected to close after December 2019.
-In February 2020, the building was listed for sale; the description indicated that a two-bedroom residential flat occupies the upper floor.
+The property operated as a tearoom from 2013 to 2020.
+In 2021, it was bought and restored by Alex and Oli Khalil-Martin and 'the Crooked Men' now host experiences and events.
+In 2022, Country Life described The Crooked House as "one of the world's most photographed homes" and "the world's most famous crooked house".